siahtersiah/Nexuscoin/README.md

 #### Running the tests

-Before running the tests the programs must be compiled with the command above.
+Before running the tests the programs must be compiled with command above.

 ```bash
 cargo test --locked